Bettina von Arnim: Family and early life

-Bettina von Arnim was born at Frankfurt am Main, into the large Brentano family of an Italian merchants.
+Bettina von Arnim was born at Frankfurt am Main, into the large Brentano family of Italian merchants.
+Her mother Maximiliane Brentano died in 1793 at the age of 37.
 Her grandmother, Sophie von La Roche, was a novelist, and her brother was Clemens Brentano, the great poet known for his lyric poems, libretti, and Singspiele.
 He was a mentor and protector to her and inspired her to read the poetry of the time, especially Goethe.
 From an early age Bettina was called 'the kobold' by her brothers and sisters, a nickname that she maintained later on in Berlin society.

 After being educated at an Ursulines convent school in Fritzlar from 1794 to 1797, Bettina lived for a while with her grandmother at Offenbach am Main and from 1803 to 1806 with her brother-in-law, Friedrich von Savigny, the famous jurist, at Marburg.
 She formed a friendship with Karoline von Günderrode.
 The two friends acknowledged only natural impulses, laws, and methods of life, and brooded over the "tyranny" of conventionalities.
 In 1806, Günderrode committed suicide on account of a passion for the philologist Georg Friedrich Creuzer.
 In 1807 at Weimar Bettina made the acquaintance of Goethe, for whom she entertained a significant passion, which the poet did not requite, though he entered into correspondence with her.
 Their friendship came to an abrupt end in 1811, owing to Bettina's behaviour with Goethe's wife.

+In 1810, Bettina visited Vienna, staying at the home of her half-brother Franz Brentano and his wife Antonie.
+It was at this time she met Beethoven.
+She later claimed to have been instrumental in arranging the first meeting of Beethoven and Goethe at Teplitz in 1812, and published a letter supposedly written by Beethoven describing how while walking with Goethe, he had refused to step aside for visiting dignitaries while Goethe bowed - an incident that became famous, though the "greatest likelihood is that Bettina made it up".

 In 1811, Bettina married Achim von Arnim, the renowned Romantic poet and member of the notable Arnim family.
 The couple settled first at the Wiepersdorf castle, and then in Berlin.
 They had seven children.

 Achim died in 1831, but Bettina maintained an active public life.
 Her passion for Goethe revived, and in 1835, after lengthy discussions with the writer and landscape gardener Hermann von Pückler-Muskau, she published her book Goethe's Correspondence with a Child (Goethes Briefwechsel mit einem Kinde), which purported to be a correspondence between herself and the poet.
 The book is in large part fictitious.
 Genuine sonnets of Goethe in it were addressed, not to her, but to Minna Herzlieb.
 As a work of fiction, the book has been praised.

 She continued to write, inspire, and publish until 20 January 1859, when she died in Berlin, aged 73, surrounded by her children.
 Her grave is in the Wiepersdorf churchyard.